Thanjavur in a glance:

 Vijayanagar Fort :

-What to Eat in Thanjevur : Thanjevur provides a decent variety in food with a range of eateries to flatter you appetite.
+Thanjavur provides a decent variety in food with a range of eateries to flatter you appetite.
 A typical meal consists of Rice, Sambhar(Curry), two types of vegetables, curd and a pickle.
-Dosas, idilis, Upma, Parota, Sambhar, Rasam, Pongal, Paysam and Kesari are the some of the delicacies that are available in plenty.
+Dosas, idilis, Upma, Parota, Sambhar, Rasam, Pongal, Payasam and Kesari are the some of the delicacies that are available in plenty.